-HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.
+HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

-Speaker at Pharmaceutical Conference - Axel H. Schonthal
+Speaker at Pharmaceutical Conference - Axel H Schonthal

 University of Southern California, United States